jc924625/project-2025-tr1-jcua-team7/theme.md

-## Overview
+# Theme Development Guide
-This guide provides essential information for developers working on this theme.
-It covers the features, key files, design decisions, and custom functionalities specific to this theme.
+This document provides relevant information for new developers who want to continue developing the theme.
+It covers the theme’s features, files to edit, design decisions, and other specifics for efficient theme development.

 ## Theme Features

 ## Key Files

 ## Design Decisions

-- Color Scheme:
-- Fonts:
+This document will be updated as new features or modifications are made to the theme.